FormShantonu/NodeJs/node_interview_note.md

  3. JSON Web Tokens (JWTs): A compact, self-contained token format that contains payload data and claims.
  4. API Tokens: Issued to developers or applications to interact with APIs.
  5. MAC Tokens: Similar to bearer tokens but includes a cryptographic signature for each request.
+ 6. OAuth 2.0 Tokens: OAuth 2.0 is an authorization framework that uses several types of tokens to grant access to resources.

 > The flow of JWT token